PNGoose/PyBatcher/README.md

 # PyBatcher
-First programm that is very important for me
+First programm that i want upload to github